Adarshktiwarii/upasna-psychology-website/DEVELOPMENT_LOG.md

 - ✅ Footer enhanced with all services and functional links
 - ✅ Policy modals with intuitive UX and accessibility
 - ✅ Mobile responsiveness optimized across all components
+- ✅ **Mobile footer optimized** with card-style single-column layout
+- ✅ **Mobile "Get in Touch" section optimized** with elegant card design
+- ✅ **Footer service links fixed** with proper scrolling and highlighting
 - ✅ Form functionality working perfectly
 - ✅ Submit button alignment issues resolved
 - ✅ Contact information updated and consistent
 - ✅ Professional psychology practice standards implemented
 - ✅ All changes committed and deployed

-**Next Steps**: Website is production-ready with comprehensive professional framework
+**Final Status**: Website is production-ready with comprehensive professional framework and optimal mobile UX

 ---